 Graduating with a Bachelor of Arts, I began my career in animation eventually being hired by the famed Walt Disney Animation Studios in Burbank, California.
 Starting in the entry level position of inbetweener in the special effects department on The Black Cauldron and rising quickly to an effects animator on The Great Mouse Detective, Who Framed Roger Rabbit, Oliver & Company, Tummy Trouble, The Little Mermaid, Roller Coaster Rabbit, and The Rescuers Down Under.
 I was promoted to supervising effects animator on Beauty and the Beast and continued doing effects animation on Aladdin, The Nightmare Before Christmas, The Lion King, Pocahontas, Runaway Brain, with additional effects supervision on The Hunchback of Notre Dame and Hercules, before being elevated to visual effects supervisor on Fantasia/2000.

 Every film had its challenges and was a learning opportunity to expand my skillset and to do research into how the early animated films were crafted.
-It’s important to understand what was accomplished before so that you can continue to build on achievements of those that came before—pushing the boundaries of art and innovation.
+It’s important to understand what was accomplished on those early films so that you can continue to build on achievements of those that came before—pushing the boundaries of art and innovation in the present and future.

 In the late 1990s, I started writing seriously with a monthly column in a local newspaper.
 Writing mostly on topics that were of concern to our community.
 As with any new endeavor, I made my share of mistakes.
 But this is how you learn a new craft—through trial and error.
 The important aspect is that I stuck with it continuing to hone and develop my writing voice by moving on to a weekly online column.

 Then in 2010, a friend of mine suggested that I put a collection of stories about Roy E. Disney into a book.
-That simple comment resulted in my first book—Remembering Roy E. Disney: Memories and Photos of a Storied Life—and has since sent me down a marvelous path, one that has been a natural extension of my more than three decades association with Disney.
-It has allowed me to combine my love of film and the animation art form with storytelling to bring an authentic insider’s viewpoint to my subsequent book projects and other writings.
+That simple comment resulted in my first book—Remembering Roy E. Disney: Memories and Photos of a Storied Life—and has since sent me down a marvelous path, one that has been a natural extension of my more than three decades association with Disney, of writing books.
+It has allowed me to combine my love of film and the animation art form with storytelling to bring an authentic insider’s viewpoint to my subsequent books and other writings.

-Since then, I have written more books, dozens of articles, essays, program notes, and CD liner notes.
+Since then, I have written more books, dozens of articles, essays, concert program notes, CD liner notes and the foreword to several books.
 Some of that material is on this site for your reading enjoyment, including exclusive content— articles and essays— that you won’t find anywhere else.

+In 2016, I left Disney to write fulltime with a slate of books releasing each year through 2023.
 Writing is part of my life.
-When in town, I wake early, go for a brisk walk, and then sit down at my vintage Kem Weber desk and write early most mornings before my work day begins.
-I write on planes while traveling and in hotel rooms at my destinations.
-I write daily in a composition book, which is my journal no matter where I am on the planet.
-And when I’m done with my day, I enjoy reading in the evenings.
+I wake early every day, do a brisk workout, and then sit down at my computer on my vintage Kem Weber desk and write.
+I write daily in a composition book as well, which is my journal no matter where I am on the planet.
+Then in the afternoons I read, sometimes into the evening.

-I enjoy plenty of mischief and hijinks—laughter is good for the soul—and my wife tolerates my inquisitive boyish behavior, most of the time.
+I enjoy plenty of mischief and hijinks—laughter is good for the soul.
 We have two beautiful daughters, Sydney and Marlee, both of whom are talented in their own right.
 It is a joy to watch them grow into young women, reaching for new heights with their individual interests and passions.
-Life continues to be a wonderful adventure!
+Life continues to be a wonderful adventure and no shortage of topics to write about!

 David A. Bossert